openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 still being able to connect to KAPI and consume Kubernetes DNS.
 - As a VM owner, I want the VM to have the same IP address before/after live migrating.
+- As a VM owner, I want the VM to have the same IP address before/after restart or shutdown.
 - As a VM owner, I want to be able to specify the IP address for the interface of my VM.
 - As an owner of a VM that is connected only to the primary network, I want to